searica/MoreVanillaBuildPrefabs/README.md

 ### Partial Incompatiability
 - WackysDatabase (by WackyMole)
 	- WackysDB is not able to find pieces added by this mod since they are added after WackysDB checks for them.
+	- Changes have been made such that WackysDB version 2.1.1 and up should be fully compatiable with MoreVanillaBuildPrefabs version 0.3.2 and up.

 ### Incompatible Mods
 Likely incompatible with other mods that add Vanilla prefabs to the build hammer unless you disable the prefabs from this mod that overlap with the other one since conflicting build requirements can cause unexpected behavior.